Watch Intentional Money Moves Live on YouTube Tuesdays at noon ET

 I am not against investing in yourself.
 I am not against taking risks.
 I am not against spending money on things that matter.

-But here is the difference: I made those investments strategically, not impulsively.
+I have invested tens of thousands of dollars in my own education, coaching, and development.
+Those investments have paid off.
+But here is the difference: I made them strategically, not impulsively.
 I could afford them without creating financial stress.
-I had the capacity to actually implement what I was learning.
+I had the capacity to implement what I was learning.
 I said no to far more opportunities than I said yes to.

 That is abundance.
 Not the constant yes.
 The strategic no.

-Because real abundance is not about how much you spend.
+Real abundance is not about how much you spend.
 It is about how intentionally you allocate your resources.
 How aligned your actions are with your values.
 How much space you create for what actually matters.

-This is exactly what I wrote Intentional Money for, to help you build a financial life based on your values instead of someone else's marketing.
+This is exactly what I wrote Intentional Money for.
+To help you build a financial life based on your values instead of someone else's marketing.
 The book walks you through the framework I use with clients every day to make decisions from clarity, not fear or FOMO.

 So the next time someone tells you that hesitating is your scarcity mindset showing up, remember this: sometimes the most abundant thing you can do is pause.